CromulonB/DC27-MULTI-PASS/Software/README.md

 This firmware should fix the touch issues.
 The app installer is still not functional on this version but you can download apps from the [repo](https://badge.team/) manually and install them with [MPFSHELL](https://github.com/wendlers/mpfshell) if you want to play around.

+## Installation

-The easiest way to flash the new image is with [esptool](https://github.com/espressif/esptool).
+The directions below are how to flash the new image using [esptool](https://github.com/espressif/esptool).
 It is a python tool to communicate with ESP chips.
+If you prefer a GUI then [NodeMCU PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher) is super easy.
+With both tools you will need to power cycle or press the reset button once the write is complete.

-You will need [either Python 2.7 or Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.
+For esptool you will need [either Python 2.7 or Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.

 The latest stable esptool.py release can be installed from [pypi](http://pypi.python.org/pypi/esptool) via pip: